By Zach Walker

 The tip of the SMU passing spear is freshman Courtland Sutton.
 Sutton killed it this season.
 Blew the doors off, and can tear the top off a defense, especially when Davis and Sutton are in sync.
 It is going to be a treat to watch Sutton grow into something special, and potentially, the next big time receiver from SMU to hit the NFL.
 Xavier Castille has a hell of a set of hands, I saw at least five of his catches that were all-hands, spectacular catches, also a freshman.
 The offensive line is where the recruiting process is going to have to come to play.
 They’ll be losing both right tackle Kris Weeks and center Taylor Lasecki.
 Chauncey Briggs will likely slide to right tackle for his upcoming senior year.
 Evan Brown should stay put at right guard, but losing a center is a huge blow to an offensive line.
 They worked in their future left tackle into mix during their last few games, Chad Pursley, another freshman.
 The offensive line needs to hammer out into a solid unit that can push people around and really dictate games for the Mustangs going forward.

 They are losing a lot of seniors.
 I tallied seven impact seniors who are moving on, and it’s going to be a task and a half to replace these players.
 The defensive line won’t be bringing back Zach Wood, Andrew McCleneghen, or Cameron Smith.
 As of right now, Justin Lawler is the defensive leader now, and that’s a good thing, because he really came to play in the 2015 season.
 Beside him will likely be Mason Gentry, then Deon Green and Zelt Minor.
 But losing Wood and McCleneghen is a big loss, because they were fantastic, especially Zach Wood, who I think has NFL potential.
 The Mustangs are losing three of their top linebackers, Jonathan Yenga, Robert Seals, and Caleb Tuiasosopo.
-Replacing a linebacker isn’t the easiest thing, replacing three, that’s staring at all of the materials of a house and being given a hammer and the lid to the box.
+Replacing a linebacker isn’t the easiest thing, replacing three, that’s staring at all of the materials of a house and being given a hammer and the and the help from an expert with forklift training.
 Yenga was a true leader, like Kevin Pope before him.
 Robert Seals showed a lot of pass rushing ability in the past, and he showed a good job of covering sideline to sideline.
 Tuiasosopo was often asked to be the rock in the middle of the defense and responded well.
 RC Cox is going to be the rock in the middle going forward, and if this season is any preview, Cox will be laying players out because he hits with intensity.
 The secondary will return a lot of players next year, minus Shakiel Randolph.
 Darrion and Horace Richardson will return and hopefully better than they were in 2015.
 The secondary has been a big problem, they aren’t covering well, tackling poorer than their coverage and really need to scour the Texas football landscape for some young cover men that can make some impact as well as game changing plays.

 Not to say that the Mustangs would some sort of super team with some better coverage players, because they need to get better on defense, a lot better, but coverage is where the recruiting fire has to start.
 Chad Morris better get his dancing shoes on and handshaking hands warm, because he’s got another offseason to further his program.
 He’s gotten a lot out of freshmen players in his first season, and that really helps bring those players along going forward.
 The future is still bright on the Hilltop, that’s for damn sure.